 Cryotherapy (‘cold surgery’) is a highly effective and safe procedure that is used to freeze and destroy benign skin lesions.
-Using liquified nitrous oxide we can painlessly and safely destroy unwanted, benign and superficial lesions on the surface of the skin, such as warts, skin tags, verrucae, milia, cherry angiomas, scars, and resistant hyperpigmentation.
+Using liquified nitrous oxide we can painlessly and safely destroy unwanted, benign and superficial lesions on the surface of the skin, such as warts, skin tags, cherry angiomas and some scars.

 Cryotherapy is a medical procedure that involves the application of nitrous oxide gas ejected under high pressure on to the skin.
 The gas is very cold which helps to freeze and destroy any benign lesions.

 During the application, the tip of the CryoPen reaches -89°C. The reason for this is to create a thermal shock at the region where the gas is pointed by causing a rapid drop in temperature.
 The temperature drop has the effect of crystallising the fluid contents of the targeted cells, turning them into ice shards, resulting in the destruction of skin lesions as the membrane surrounding the treated cells is ruptured and destroyed.

 Cryo Pen treats benign skin lesions on the surface of the skin.
 More complex lesions should be examined first and treated by a suitably qualified medical professional, so you may wish to speak to your GP about them first.
 It can treat lesions on the face, scalp and body including: